Program Goal – to increase the local philanthropy activities of Armenia’s private sector.

-EPF is now working to present best practices from all over the world though a series of conferences and seminars, as well as working with businesses to design, implement, monitor and communicate their Corporate Social Investment programs.
+EPF was working to present best practices from all over the world though a series of conferences and seminars, as well as working with businesses to design, implement, monitor and communicate their Corporate Social Investment programs.

-Companies who are starting to engage in CSI can improve returns through developing more structured programs, and are striving to maximize returns to both the company and to the beneficiaries of these programs.
-Although CSI is still in its infancy in Armenia, already positive changes in attitudes are apparent.
+Companies who were starting to engage in CSI could improve returns through developing more structured programs, and were striving to maximize returns to both the company and to the beneficiaries of these programs.
+Although CSI was still in its infancy in Armenia, already positive changes in attitudes were apparent.